-Thanks to a generous grant from the Alabama Humanities Foundation, a state partner with the National Endowment for the Humanities, we’ll be releasing IMC Volume One in early 2020.
+Thanks to a generous grant from the Alabama Humanities Foundation, a state partner with the National Endowment for the Humanities, we released IMC Volume One in early 2020.
 This limited-run LP is a vinyl-only compilation featuring live recordings from the first ten years of the IMC Concert Series at Satori Coffee House, including performances by Ray Bonneville, Richard Buckner, Ryan Culwell, Sam Doores, Tim Easton, Malcolm Holcombe, Will Johnson, Marie/Lepanto, Ramsay Midwood, Gurf Morlix, and Charlie Parr.
-More information here.
+More information on the record is available here.

-In conjunction with the Annual Songwriter Keynote at the University of South Alabama, we’ll be holding a symposium in the Laidlaw Performing Arts Center (Mainstage Theatre) on the evening of Monday, March 2, 2020.
-This special event will feature a musical performance by Patterson Hood of Drive-By Truckers, a short presentation on roots music by Peter Cooper from the Country Music Hall of Fame, and a roundtable discussion that will include critically acclaimed singer-songwriter Will Johnson.
-Doors open at 7:00 p.m., and the show begins at 7:30 p.m.
-All attendees will receive a complimentary copy of IMC Volume One.
-More information here.
+In conjunction with the Annual Songwriter Keynote at the University of South Alabama, we held a symposium in the Laidlaw Performing Arts Center (Mainstage Theatre) on the evening of Monday, March 2, 2020.
+This special event featured a musical performance by Patterson Hood of Drive-By Truckers, a short presentation on roots music by Peter Cooper from the Country Music Hall of Fame, and a roundtable discussion that included critically acclaimed singer-songwriter Will Johnson.
+All attendees received a complimentary copy of IMC Volume One.
+More information on the symposium is available here.

 The Independent Music Collective (IMC) is a registered student organization at the University of South Alabama, a public research institution with 15,000 students located in suburban Mobile.
 One day in the spring of 2009, Justin St. Clair, currently an Associate Professor of English at USA, overheard a group of students complaining about the lack of live music options near campus.
 Thinking it might be fun to run a poor man’s version of the Cactus Café, UT-Austin’s legendary on-campus music venue, he offered to sponsor the students if they wanted to start a concert series.
 And so the IMC was born.